-All adult family members will be required to sign the HUD form 9886 Release of Information/Privacy Act form and the PHA's Authorization for the Release of Information.
+All adult family members will be required to sign the HUD-9886 Release of Information/Privacy Act form and the PHA's Authorization for the Release of Information.
+The executed consent form will remain effective until the family is denied assistance, the assistance is terminated, or the family provides written notification to the PHA to revoke consent.
+Revocation of consent of the HUD-9886 form will result in termination of assistance or denial of admission.